-- 30. In evaluating the eight statutory factors, W. Va.
-Code § 56-1-1a(a) provides that "the plaintiff's choice of a forum is entitled to great deference, but this preference may be diminished when the plaintiff is a nonresident and the cause of action did not arise in this state."
-(Emphasis added) Because the Plaintiff Families at issue are not residents of West Virginia and their causes of action did not arise in the state of West Virginia, the Panel unanimously FINDS that Plaintiffs' choice of forum is entitled to less deference. - 31.
-The parties do not dispute that all of the Plaintiff Families at issue reside in states other than West Virginia, nor do they dispute that all of their causes of action accrued in states other than West Virginia.
-However, Plaintiffs argue that because the claims of the 22 Plaintiff Families at issue are joined to the claims of the 3 Plaintiff Families residing in West Virginia, they are entitled to deference in their choice of forum.
+- 39. The Panel recognizes a party seeking dismissal on grounds of forum non conveniens "ordinarily bears a heavy burden in opposing the plaintiff's chosen forum."
+Chafin, 758 S.E.2d at 114.
+However, in evaluating the eight statutory factors, W. Va.
+Code § 56-1-1a(a) provides that. "the plaintiff's choice of a forum is entitled to great deference, but this preference may be diminished when the plaintiff is a nonresident and the cause of action did not arise in this state."
+(Emphasis added) Because the Plaintiff Families at issue are not residents of West Virginia and their causes of action did not arise in the state of West Virginia, the Panel unanimously FINDS that Plaintiffs' choice of forum is entitled to less deference. - 40.
+The parties do not dispute that the nine Plaintiff Families at issue in this complaint reside in states other than West Virginia, nor do they dispute that all of their causes of action accrued in states other than West Virginia.
+However, Plaintiffs argue that because the claims of the nine Plaintiff Families at issue are joined to the claims of the two Plaintiff Families residing in West Virginia, they are entitled to deference in their choice of forum.
 In support of their argument, Plaintiffs cite State ex rel.
 Mylan, Inc. v.
 Zakaib, 227 W. Va.
-641, 713 S.E.2d 356. - 32.
-The Court unanimously FINDS that Zakaib does not control on this point.
+641, 713 S.E.2d 356.

+41. The Court unanimously FINDS that Zakaib does not control on this point.
 Rule 20(a) of the Rules of Civil Procedure, and State ex rel.
 J.C. are dispositive of this issue.
 As set forth in Rule 20(a), "[j]udgment may be given for one or more of the plaintiffs according to their respective rights to relief, and against one or more defendants according to their respective liabilities."
 Furthermore, "to the extent that some plaintiffs may be subject to dispositive motions based upon such issues as statutes of limitation or summary judgment, the Panel is . . . free to devise a scheme that permits the defendants to raise those issues and have them addressed separately."
 State ex rel.
 J.C., 759 S.E.
 2d. at 217.
 (Emphasis added) This includes motions to dismiss on the ground of forum non conveniens, as noted by Justice Loughry in his concurring opinion.
 Id. at 219.
 Accordingly, the claims of each Plaintiff Family can be separately analyzed.

-Whether an alternate forum exists in which the claim or action may be tried unanimously FINDS that alternate forums exist for the subject Plaintiff Families' separate claims.
+Whether an alternate forum exists in which the claim or action may be tried